 11. I can be completely alone out in public if I want to.
 I can run through the woods, up a mountain, or on an old country road.
 There is such a peace about running where nobody else is.

 13. More unexpected ‘adult’ experience.
-More than once I’ve had women come out on the porch or second floor balcony without a top on, when I run in the early morning before 7 a.m.!
+More than once I’ve had women come out on the porch or second floor balcony without a top on, when I ran in the early morning before 7 a.m.!
 GOOD MORNING TAMPA! (happened a lot there)

 14. Running through the rain when it’s warm reminds me of being a little kid and going out specifically because it IS raining outside, just to play.

 18. I can FARTLEK to my heart’s content.
 Huh?
 Yes, you read that right.
 Fartlek running is a bit like well, running however you want.
 There are no expectations before you go – except varying the speed of your typical run.
 You might do some slow running on the street and then move to a track for some sprints, then head out into the woods and back to the track for some steps at the stadium.
 You might do some short 50 yard sprints in the middle of your run through the woods.
 You might do some pushes to 95% and see how long you can stand it.
 You might skip or run backwards sometimes.
 It’s a German word for “have fun” or something.
-Ok, I won’t be lazy, I’ll Wiki it for you… Ok, it means, ‘speed play’ in Swedish, not German.
+Ok, I won’t be lazy, I’ll Wiki it for you.
+Ok, it means, ‘speed play’ in Swedish, not German.
 And it can be any exercise that, while doing it puts stress mainly on the aerobic system.
 The intensity of the exercise varies – and is basically up to you.
 It’s a bouncing between the aerobic and anaerobic systems.
 I don’t know why it’s called fartlek, but I do enjoy fartlekking all over the place when I run, I’ll tell you that.

 20. It puts me in a good mood.
 I’m consistently more positive than I already am.
 I might think that I’m my same old self when I’m not in steady running mode.
 Then, I’ll go out and run and I realize – wow, I was missing something.
 There’s a definite difference when I compare “Vern not running” vs. “Vern in running mode going every other day”.
 A substantial difference.

 21. I love to push myself.
-Though I run mostly by myself I love to push myself during the run if I’m feeling good.
-I might crank up the pace and challenge myself to hold that pace until I get to a certain place.
-That place might be 200 yards ahead if I’m flying, or it might be 2 miles away if I’m running 80-85%+ of maximum rate.
+Though I run mostly by myself, I love to push myself during the run if I’m feeling good.
+I might crank up the pace and challenge myself to hold that pace until I get to a certain landmark.
+That might be 200 yards ahead if I’m flying, or it might be 2 miles away if I’m running 80-85%+ of maximum rate.
 I am my own best motivator.
 There is little that motivates me externally.
 I’m ruthless with myself at times, pushing myself to run when I don’t want to run.
 Pushing myself to run faster up hills, never slower.
 Pushing myself to hold a 2/2 breathing pattern until I need to slow down to make up the oxygen deficit that is being created from the sustained push.
 It’s fulfilling to do little challenges throughout each run!

-23. I run because if others see me running, they’ll understand that they can do it too.
+23. I run because if others see me running, some will also realize that they can do it too.
 I wish more people would run.
-When I go to the main park in any town, especially in Honolulu and I see less than 200 people running around the park at night and maybe another 200 running through all the streets of Honolulu, I don’t feel so good about mankind.
+When I go to the main park in any town, especially in Honolulu and I see less than 200 people running around the park at night and maybe another 200 running through the streets of Honolulu, I don’t feel so good about mankind.
 Here we are, probably 70% of us have the physical capability to run and 90% have the capability to walk – and yet less than 1% run and less than 5% walk as exercise on a recurring basis.
 WHY?
 I want the world to run because then people will be happier, more secure about themselves.
 They’ll be more confident and happier and I’ll get to interact with a happier and more well-adjusted populace.
 Put on your running shoes people!